- Reference Number: HEY-1347/2023

 Repetitive shoulder movements and lifting objects heavier than a glass of water should be avoided to begin with.
 However, as your movement improves and pain reduces, little by little you can increase the amount of weight that you are able to lift.
 Progressing quickly from lifting a glass of water to a heavy shopping bag for example would not be advisable, as is likely to result in overloading of the soft tissue and could consequently lead to further injury.

 If you participate in an active hobby then it is advisable that you do not return to this until you have full strength and full range of movement.
-Your physiotherapist will be able to advice you regarding this.
+A physiotherapist will be able to advice you regarding this.

 This leaflet was produced by the Orthopaedic Department, Hull University Teaching Hospitals NHS Trust and will be reviewed in Jan 2026